 Born in 1841 in the village of St. Lin, Qué., Laurier entered Parliament in 1874.
 Three years later, he became a member of the Dominion cabinet before eventually becoming prime minister in 1896.

 In 1897, Queen Victoria knighted Laurier while he was attending ceremonies in connection with the Diamond Jubilee of the Queen’s accession to the throne.
 He died during the winter of 1919 and was buried in Notre Dame Cemetery, Ottawa.

-The series’ fifth issue, a dark blue 12-cent stamps (SC #145), depicts a map of Canada in 1867 and 1927 with light blue shading symbolizing the coast-to-coast expansion.
-The Dominion of Canada—formed in 1867 by the confederation of Nova Scotia, New Brunswick, Quebec, and Ontario—is shown against a lighter background map of Canada of 1927.
-The map gives an idea of the vast enlargement of territory extending from the Atlantic to the Pacific.
+The series’ fifth issue, a dark blue 12-cent stamp (SC #145), depicts a map of Canada in 1867 and 1927 with light blue shading symbolizing the country’s coast-to-coast expansion.